Is The Lake Minnewanka Cruise Worth It?

 Our Review of the Lake Minnewanka Cruise

 One of the best things to do in Banff in the summer is enjoy the Lake Minnewanka Cruise.
 This hour-long panoramic cruise cruises Lake Minnewanka.
-The longer cruises head to Devil’s Gap at the end of Lake Minnewanka and then makes a return.
+These cruises head to Devil’s Gap at the end of Lake Minnewanka and then make a return.

 What is Devil’s Gap?
 This unique natural feature looks out to the east and the plains of Alberta while enveloped in a mountain amphitheater.